united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/features/layered-scaling/index.md

   [Management Console](https://mgmt.docs.umh.app/docs/) to manage them centrally.

-Because Kafka is used to reliably transmit messages from the edge devices to the server, and it struggles with devices repeatedly going offline and online again, ethernet connections should be used. also the total amount of edge devices should not "escalate". if you have a lot of edge devices (e.g., you want to connect each PLC), we recommend connecting them via MQTT to an instance of the UMH instead.
+Because Kafka is used to reliably transmit messages from the edge devices to the server, and it struggles with devices repeatedly going offline and online again, ethernet connections should be used.
+Also, the total amount of edge devices should not "escalate".
+If you have a lot of edge devices (e.g., you want to connect each PLC), we recommend connecting them via MQTT to an instance of the UMH instead.

 ## Where to get more information?